HaruWa7305/webapp-gp/README.md

 ## Introduction

 Beanie is an interactive and user-friendly Laravel-based web application designed for a coffee shop business.
 The platform enables customers to browse menus, place orders, and track their order statuses online.
-The system will also streamline the backend process for shop staff to manage products, categories, and incoming orders efficiently.
+The system will also streamline the backend process for shop staff to manage products  and incoming orders efficiently.
 This project aims to digitalize the coffee shop experience while promoting ease and convenience for both customers and staff.

 ## Objectives

 - To build a functional and responsive coffee shop ordering system using Laravel Model View Controller architecture.
 - To provide customers with a seamless online ordering experience for drinks and food.
-- To allow admin/staff to manage product inventory, categories, and order history through a dedicated dashboard.
+- To allow admin/staff to manage product inventory and order history through a dedicated dashboard.
 - To implement user authentication and authorization (Admin vs Customer roles).
 - To ensure all features are Shariah-compliant and ethical in operation.